NTU-21Fall-Internet-Programming-6206/Prof-Course-Rating-System/docs/Proposal.md

       - Comment Content
 3. Assume that the following information is available in the database.
    - C&R on professors:
+      - Auto Increment ID
       - Professor Name
+      - Rater Name (Should be Student Username)
       - Rating Score
       - Comment Content
    - C&R on courses：
+      - Auto Increment ID
       - Course ID
+      - Professor Name
+      - Rater Name (Should be Student Username)
       - Rating Score
       - Comment Content